EricTurnerDev/desktop-scripts-bb/README.md

 ## 🤝 Contributing

 Ideas for future improvements:
+- Save file permissions so they can be restored if you ever need to run `snapraid fix`
+- Spin down disks with `hd-idle`
+- Make scrub optional
 - Notifications (email, Slack, Telegram, healthchecks.io, etc.)
-- Multiple SnapRAID config profiles
 - Dry-run mode
 - Better log management (rotate logs)
 - Customizable log path
-- Make scrub optional
 - Specify date/time format for log entries
-- Save file permissions so they can be restored if you ever need to run `snapraid fix`
-- Spin down disks with `hd-idle`
 - Indicate if a newer version of the script is available

 Fork, hack, and send a PR 🚀